 In Alabama, in the last survey in 2011 shows 4.17% of children 5 and under are unrestrained and more than 90 percent of the child safety seats used are improperly installed.

-For car seat checks at Children's Hospital or Community Events, call 1-800-504-9768.
+For car seat checks at Children's of Alabama or Community Events, call 1-800-504-9768.
 For other car seat areas in these counties, click here.

 Does your child need a booster seat?
 Booster seats are for children who:

 In general, children should use a booster seat until they reach a minimum of 4'9" (Remember, weight limits of seats may vary by model).
 Consult the manufacturer's instructions for exact figures.).
 A booster seat raises your child up in the vehicle's seat.
 That way, the vehicle's safety belts can fit and hold your child the way they're supposed to.
 It's the only safe way to ride.
 A properly installed booster seat can help save your child's life in a crash.
 Adult safety belts are dangerous for children.
 Safety belts will not protect your child in a crash if a belt: